 Tom Stecker's first book, The Pincherry Group (The Story of How a Wisconsin Hunting Camp Forged a Family Legacy), is a reasonably accurate historical chronicle of the hunting group of the same name.
-It began with Edmund F. "Pappy" Stecker who was born in Neenah, WI in 1892.
-Living in Menomonee Falls and Cedarburg, WI for most of his adult life he raised a family that eventually included six sons.
-Putting food on the table for a family of 8 during the depression years was difficult at times and harvesting protein from nature was a common method used to achieve that end.
+It began with Edmund F. "Pappy" Stecker who was born in Neenah, Wisconswin in 1892.
+Although he moved to Florida for a few years, the depression forced a return to his home state where he raised his family that included six sons.
+Putting food on the table for a family of 8 was difficult during these times and harvesting protein from nature was a common method used to achieve that end.

-This book tells the story of how the Stecker family established their hunting group and, after operating from two other locations in the northwoods of Wisconsin, finally settled on Pincherry Lake in Vilas County.
+This book tells the story of how the Stecker family established their hunting group and, after operating from two other locations in the Northwoods of Wisconsin, finally settled at Pincherry Lake in Vilas County.
 The cabin resting next to this lake has evolved into more than a hunting destination.
-It is now a mecca where family intra and interaction takes place.
+It is now a mecca where family interaction takes place.

-You can also visit The Pincherry Group on Facebook for more information.
-Please use the contact tab above or write to Tom Stecker at email@example.com for details on how to purchase this book.
+You can also visit The Pincherry Group on Facebook for more information involving the family property.
+Please use the contact tab above or write to Tom at firstname.lastname@example.org for details on how to purchase these works.

 (Site update 12/5/22)